NATIONAL STROKE AWARENESS MONTH

 - Time – Call 911-Fast.
 Time may be the difference between life and death or even partial and full recovery.

 National Stroke Awareness Day was proclaimed in 1989 by President George H. W. Bush.
 It had been observed for many years before the proclamation.
-The Centers for Disease Control, the American Heart Association, World Stroke Campaign and many other have all participated in bringing education, research, and treatment on a global basis.
+The Centers for Disease Control, the American Heart Association, World Stroke Campaign, and many others have all participated in bringing education, research, and treatment on a global basis.